 The nature of our soul is liberation.
 It takes the subtle body through many births and deaths, but never gets contaminated.
 It is pure as ever.
 Let us look at ourselves closely.
 We have never considered the soul.
 Every thought brings an attachment.
 Every word invokes an attachment and every action is with an attachment too.
 Every meeting is with expectation.
 Every decision has an expectation.
 A result is expected.
 Results are bound to happen.
 That’s the nature of action.
 Attachment to results causes bondage.
 Expectations cause bondage.
 We suffer.
 The moment we shift from these expectations to pure action, we become liberated.

 The best way to transcend bondage is through higher awareness.
-It is like growing up through many classes like we experienced in our school days.
+It is like growing up through many grades, like we experienced in our school days.
 Awareness level keeps changing and we realize at each stage that we were not aware of many things earlier.
-Clarity improves and dependency reduces or at least shifts.
-From a toy to a bicycle and bicycle to a motor cycle etc. Habits change.
-When a habit is replaced with deep, pregnant silence of spirituality, we are liberated.
+Clarity improves and dependency reduces or at least shifts, just as it does from a toy to a bicycle, a bicycle to a motor cycle and so on.
+Habits change.
+When a habit is replaced with the deep and pregnant silence of spirituality, we are liberated.
 Need for action is formed out of samskaaras.
 When samskaaras reduce, actions reduce too.
 But, usually, we fill the space with more samskaaras.
 We are afraid to die.
 The birth-death cycle has become our habit because of repetition over life times.
 Anything can bind us and keep us away from liberation.
 Our identifications makes death painful.
 Identifications such as name, shape, nationality, religion and everything else.
 Even a mirror can prevent a smooth exit.
 A mirror re establishes our physical image into our psyche so much that, when the soul departs the body, it feels lost.
 It stays on.
 It refuses to transcend.
-So, if you look deeply, you can see that many things hinder our progress.
-In that situation, if you are still able to translate knowledge into wisdom and experience wisdom, which nullifies the push of samskaaras, then, life becomes easier – transit becomes effortless.
+Thus, if you look deeply, you can see that many things hinder our progress.
+In that situation, if you are still able to translate knowledge into wisdom and experience wisdom, which nullifies the push of samskaaras, then, life becomes easier and transit becomes effortless.

 Nothing is either good or bad.
 There are no do’s and don’ts.
 These are all created by our mind.
-What is right for us, is the exhaustion of our karmas, what ever it takes.
-What ever is right for the soul is to stay as the soul, without the baggage of karmas and the push for many re-births.
+What is right for us is the exhaustion of our karmas, whatever it takes.
+What is right for the soul is to stay as the soul, without the baggage of karmas and the push for many re-births.
 Right and wrong are relative and it also shifts modes time after time.
 Nothing is permanent in terrestrial existence.
 If we can fully understand this fundamental truth and live it to the brim, we are relatively better off.